Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 **[How to choose German health insurance ➞](/guides/german-health-insurance)**

-If you don't have health insurance yet, [ask my health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you.
-Health insurance is complicated for freelancers.
-Choosing the wrong insurance is an expensive mistake.
-A broker will help you choose the right insurance for your needs.
-Tell your broker that you plan to join the KSK.
+[Ask my insurance expert](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
+Tell him that you plan to join the KSK.

 {% include '_blocks/healthInsuranceQuestion.html' %}